 “It is impossible to write any text without being familiar with the language rhythms and patterns that it involves.
 Indeed it is impossible to write sentence pattern without being able to say it.”

 Children with special educational needs and those new to English are given support according to their needs.
 This includes ensuring inclusive classroom environments, where written and verbal language is complemented by visuals.
-Differentiated work is planned, with good models of spoken and written English provided, as well as resources, such as word banks and classroom displays.
+We adapt our teaching where necessary, with good models of spoken and written English provided, as well as resources, such as word banks and classroom displays.
 When deemed necessary there may be provision made for a period of one-to-one or small group focused support for those children in need.

 Years 2 – 6 use ‘No Nonsense Spelling’, a complete spelling programme, and ‘Pen Pals’ is our whole-school Handwriting scheme of work.